guygreenleaf/ChatGPT-Lite/README.md

 - In the root directory run `npm i`, then in the src/app/cgptlite-app directory run `npm i`
 - In the root directory run `npm run watch`, this will build the React app, compile the extension using WebPack, and let you start developing
 - At this point, you can press `f5` or whatever your "Run/Launch" shortcut is, if done right you should see a debug environment open up with the extension loaded
-- After making changes, you'll need to reload the development environment window.
+- After making any changes to the source code, you'll need to reload the development environment window.
 On Windows, this is as simple as CTRL + R in that window, but there are lots of ways to refresh that I won't cover here
 - Set your API key and creativity level in the "Configure" panel

 ## Extension Settings